-Under The Environment Act 1995 all councils must monitor air quality in their area against national objectives and report the results to the Government.
-We declare an Air Quality Management Area where air quality is assessed as likely to fail to meet the objectives set out in the National Air Quality Strategy.
+Under The Environment Act 1995, all Councils must monitor air quality in their area against national objectives and report the results to the Government.
+We declare an Air Quality Management Area where air quality is likely to fail to meet the objectives set out in the National Air Quality Strategy.

 What kind of air pollution do Councils monitor?

 There are several pollutants of concern; the most common kind of air pollution that Councils monitor is nitrogen dioxide, followed by particulate matter.
 There is little need to monitor other pollutants, as levels are usually very low.

 Where does nitrogen dioxide come from?